Most wildfires are preventable. Learn to be fire safe

 Bend, OR · 6 sites · Tents, RVs, Lodging

 Our unique location is close to Bend city limits and right next to Horse Ridge Mountain Biking Trails.
 BLM land surrounds the area, and is even accessible from the upper part of our property.
 Come out and enjoy the high desert and explore the juniper forest.
-We have tent camping sites and one tipi. **A larger tipi is on its way as well as a cowboy shower and sauna area We are currently in the process of still building out our glamping pods.
+We have tent camping sites and one tipi.
+We are currently in the process of still building out our glamping pods.
 However in the mean time you can currently book a stay at those sites for tent camping.
 The tent sites offer a comfortable setting for your tent in the sandy dirt.
 Each site includes a large picnic table and a fire pit. **We offer firewood bundles for sale for $5 in the community area** We have a small community area, there you will find a small outdoor kitchen with a large blackstone, small bbq and little cooking/eating utensils.
 (We have no water or electricity on-site) This is also where the trash bins are located.
 We have a basketball hoop, yoga deck, and pull up /hanging bars.
 Next to the community area is where you will also find the bathroom, which is a clean porta potty.
 Come enjoy wandering the juniper forest and sage brush in Central Oregon’s high desert.
 We are next to 100’s of acres of BLM land, including the Horse Ridge Mountain Biking Trail System.
 There is hiking, biking, horse trails and ATV trails all nearby.
 Our open skies are great for daydreaming and stargazing.
 Come see how bright the milky way is out here Sage Ridge.
 Sage Ridge is only 15 miles east of Bend right off of Hwy 20.

 Pets